4 min read

 “We have also experienced increases in freight costs and distribution and logistics functions as a result of the COVID-19 pandemic and other factors and may continue to see such cost pressures, including as a result of the recent blockage of freight through the Suez Canal.“

 The outlook for the future

 Fortunately, many of the worst-case scenarios were avoided because the blockage only lasted a week.
 But it doesn’t mean companies won’t be feeling the after-effects of this disruption beyond Q1 and Q2 of this year.
-Along with the pandemic’s long-lasting effects, this may lead companies to take another look at their supply-chain and see what they can do to reduce the risk of a problem like this from happening again.
+So along with the pandemic’s long-lasting effects, this may lead companies to take another look at their supply chain and see what they can do to reduce the risk of a problem like this from happening again.

-To get even more insights on the global market and how the pandemic recovery looks like, check out our Expert Briefing Series featuring Torsten Slok, Chief Economist at Deutsche Bank Securities.
+To get even more insights into the global market and how the pandemic recovery looks, check out our Expert Briefing Series featuring Torsten Slok, Chief Economist at Deutsche Bank Securities.